A woman at work reviews sticky notes on a clear board.

 Take advantage of free alerts

-Most credit card issuers provide free email or text message alerts that you can sign up for, which can remind you of payment due dates, how much your payment is, and much more.
+Most credit card issuers provide free email or text message alerts.
+You’ll need to sign up (or opt in) for them.
+Commonly available alerts can remind you of payment due dates, how much your payment is, and much more.

-With Discover, you can sign up for alerts for account activity, such as when a payment is posted, when your statement is available, and when your minimum payment is due.
-You can also set up alerts or reminders to help you track your spending, protect your account, and manage your rewards and offers.
+With Discover, you can also set up alerts or reminders to help you track your spending, protect your account, and manage your rewards and offers.

 Pay electronically

-Paying your credit card bill online forgoes the stamp and envelope, allowing your payment to be received more quickly.
-Many card issuers offer automatic payments via your bank account or debit card each month, so you don’t have to worry you’ll forget a payment.
+Paying your credit card bill online bypasses the stamp and envelope and gets your payment quickly to your credit card company.
+Many card issuers let you make automatic payments through your bank account each month, so you don’t have to worry you’ll forget a payment.
 However, there are pros and cons to consider before signing up for an automatic payment service.

 • Pro: You don’t have to remember your payment due date.

-• Con: You may be less aware of your spending habits if you rely on autopay for bill payment.
+• Con: You may be less aware of your spending habits.

-If you do begin automatic payments, it’s a good idea to check your credit card statement regularly.
+If you use automatic payments, it’s a good idea to check your credit card statement regularly.
 That way, you can catch any incorrect information or fraudulent charges.

 Pay on the same day every month

-According to the Credit CARD Act of 2009 passed by the U.S. Congress, credit card bills must be due on the same date each month, so at least these dates will be predictable.
-It can also help to plan on paying your bill on the same day each month to avoid missing a payment.
+According to the Credit CARD Act of 2009, credit card bills must be due on the same date each month, making these dates predictable.
+This helps consumers avoid missing any payments.
 Your credit card company won’t typically report your balance to the credit bureau until a certain point in your billing cycle.
 Paying early could help you avoid interest and protect your credit score.

-If you pay late, you may incur costly late fees, and your credit score could be impacted.
+If you pay late, you may get a costly late fee and your credit score could go down.
 But if you do accidentally pay late, you may be able to contact your credit card issuer and ask to have your first late charge waived as a courtesy.

 Pay more than the minimum

-If you have to carry a balance occasionally, how much you pay is very important.
+If you carry a balance occasionally, how much you pay is very important.
 When you can’t pay your balance in full, paying as much as possible will minimize the interest charges applied to your account.
-At the very least, pay the “minimum amount due.”
+At the very least, pay the “minimum amount due”.
 If you pay below the minimum payment, you’ll still be responsible for late fees and might incur a penalty interest rate.

 Paying your credit card balance in full